OutSystems/docs-product/src/develop/data/modeling/relationship/delete-rules.md

 ## "Protect" Example

-The `Protect` value is commonly used when the end-user is able to delete the Entity data directly from the application’s screens.
+The `Protect` value is commonly used when the end user is able to delete the Entity data directly from the application’s screens.

 Consider the following business scenario:

-* There is an application screen where the end-users can delete **Customers**.
+* There is an application screen where the end users can delete **Customers**.

 * A **Customer** can have one or more **Orders**, and an **Order** belongs to one and only one **Customer**.

 * A **Customer** cannot be deleted while there are associated Orders.

-Setting the **Delete Rule** property of the reference attribute **CustomerId** to `Protect` assures that the end-user won’t delete a Customer that still has associated Orders.
+Setting the **Delete Rule** property of the reference attribute **CustomerId** to `Protect` assures that the end user won’t delete a Customer that still has associated Orders.

 ![](images/delete-rules-3.png?width=500)